Raynos/stream-handbook/readme.markdown

 Writable streams

-## duplex

-Duplex streams are just streams that are both readable and writable.

 ## pipe

 `.pipe()` is the only member function of the built-in `Stream` prototype.

 `.pipe(target)` returns the destination stream, `target`.
 This means you can chain `.pipe()` calls together like in the shell with `|`.

+## through

+Through streams are simple readable/writable filters that transform input and produce output.

+## duplex

+Duplex streams are readable/writable and both ends of the stream engage in a two-way interaction, sending back and forth messages like a telephone.

 ### pause / resume / drain